onedata/onedata-documentation/docs/user-guide/public-data.md

 ![Dublin Core metadata XML editor][screen-expose-dublin-core-xml]

-After you complete filling in the metadata, click on the **Expose as Public Data** button at the end of the form to perform collection publication.
-When the process of exposing completes, the current tab of a Share management view will change its name to **Public Data** and you could see a preview of your metadata as it can be viewed by anonymous users.
+After you complete filling in the metadata, click on the **Expose as Public Data** button at the end of the form to finalize publication.
+When the process completes, the current tab of a Share management view will change its name to **Public Data**.
+Here, you can view the metadata as seen by anonymous users in the public view.

 ![Preview of Dublin Core metadata after collection exposing][screen-expose-public-data-preview]

 ::: tip NOTE
-Please keep in mind that once exposed, your dataset should not be removed.
+Please keep in mind that once published, your collection should not be removed.
 :::

 Now you can find a link to the public Handle in the box where a Share link was